guidecx/.github/.github/pull_request_template.md

 ## Red Flags

 ### Shallow Modules
-> A shallow module is one who's interface is complicated relative to the functionality it provides.
+> A shallow module is one whose interface is complicated relative to the functionality it provides.

 - [ ] Does this PR have any shallow modules?
 - [ ] ☝️ if yes, what can be done to deepen them?